skylarnagao/peerio-client/BUILD.md

 The Mac, Windows and Linux versions of Peerio can be built using `nwjs` (formerly `node-webkit`).

-To build, install [node.js and npm](http://nodejs.org), as well as the [Transifex client](http://docs.transifex.com/client/setup/).
+To build, install [node.js and npm](http://nodejs.org), as well as the [Transifex client](http://docs.transifex.com/client/setup/) with a `~/.transifexrc` file for user credentials.
 Within the root project directory, run `npm install`.
 Then, run `grunt build`.
 This command will generate working Mac, Windows and Linux builds.

-Mac and Linux users may want to comment out the `winIco` line in the `build` task in `gulpfile.js`, since it is not useful to them and will require installing Wine.
+Mac and Linux users may want to comment out the `winIco` line in the `build` task in `gulpfile.js` (~ L207), since it is not useful to them and will require installing Wine.

 ## Mac